 - Penumbra ENGINE Canister: disposable 1,000-ml vacuum canister

-- The Penumbra System is an integrated system for use only with other components of the Penumbra System, including Reperfusion Catheters, Hi-Flow Aspiration Tubing, 3D Revascularization Device, ENGINE and ENGINE Canister
+- The Penumbra System is an integrated system for use only with other components of the Penumbra System, including Reperfusion Catheters, Hi-Flow Aspiration Tubing, 3D Revascularization Device, Penumbra ENGINE and Penumbra ENGINE Canister

 Question About This Device?